ArduPilot/ardupilot_wiki/plane/source/docs/new-roll-and-pitch-tuning.rst

 -  Although the autopilot will prevent the integrator from increasing if the maximum elevator is exceeded, there is additional protection provided by the :ref:`PTCH_RATE_IMAX<PTCH_RATE_IMAX>` parameter.
-This parameter sets the maximum amount of elevator(in centi-degrees) that the integrator can control.
-The default value of 1500 allows the integrator to trim up to 1/3 of the total elevator travel.
+This parameter sets the maximum amount of elevator that the integrator can control.
+The default value of 0.666 allows the integrator to trim up to 2/3 of the total elevator travel.
 This should be enough to allow for the trim offset and variation in trim with speed for most models.
 -  WARNING : If :ref:`PTCH_RATE_IMAX<PTCH_RATE_IMAX>` is set too high, then there is a danger that in FBWA, if the model has been leveled so that zero